-The contractor will repair any structural damage to freight or public railways that may occur during the construction period and return any damaged sections to their original structural condition.
-If necessary, during construction, a "shoofly" track will be constructed to allow existing train lines to bypass any areas closed for construction activities.
-Upon completion, tracks will be opened and repaired; or new mainline track will be constructed, and the "shoofly" will be removed.
-The cost of the contractor's repair responsibility will be included in the design-build contract.
+The contractor would repair any structural damage to freight or public railways that may occur during the construction period, and return any damaged sections to their original structural condition.
+If necessary, during construction, a "shoofly" track would be constructed to allow existing train lines to bypass any areas closed for construction activities.
+Upon completion, tracks would be opened and repaired; or new mainline track would be constructed, and the "shoofly" would be removed. contractor repair responsibility would be included in the design-build contract.